Ramarko Sengupta Joins NDTV as AI Editor

 by

-Published: May 11, 2026 2:47 PM | 2 min read
+Published: May 11, 2026 2:47 PM | 1 min read

-- NDTV has appointed Ramarko Sengupta as its AI Editor, bringing over 20 years of experience in various journalism sectors, including digital, television, print, and wire.
+- Sengupta has over 20 years of experience in various journalism sectors, including digital, television, and print, and previously served as Associate Editor at The Economic Times.

 Read more news about People Movement, Internet Advertising, Marketing, Digital Media, PR and Corporate Communication